OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

      * 27002 control 8.16 Monitoring activities.
 Gap: complete coverage
      * [OpenCRE on Detect and respond](https://www.opencre.org/cre/887-750)

-* DEVSECURITY.
+* DEVSECURITY (management).
 The security management system needs to take into account the AI particularity: the AI development infrastructure holds sensitive information - regarding people, process and technology perspective.
 E.g. screening of development personnel, protection of source code/configuration, virus scanning on engineering machines.

   Links to standards:
   * 27001 Information Security Management System, with the particularity

-* SEGREGATEDATA.
+* SEGREGATEDATA (development-time infosec).
 Store sensitive training or test data in a separated environment with restricted access.

   Links to standards:
   * 27002 control 8.31 Separation of development, test and production environments.
 Gap: medium coverage - the particularity is that the development environment typically has the sensitive data instead of the production environment - which is typically the other way around in non-AI systems.
 Therefore it helps to restrict access to that data within the development environment.
 Even more: within the development environment further segregation can take place to limit access to only those who need the data for their work, as some developers will not be processing data.

-* CONFCOMPUTE.
+* CONFCOMPUTE (development-time infosec).
 'Confidential compute': If available and possible, use features of the data science environment to hide training data and model parameters from model engineers

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?

-* FEDERATIVELEARNING.
+* FEDERATIVELEARNING (development-time datascience).
 Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODO: covered anywhere else?